-The garden comprises a variety of areas that flow one from another over about ten acres of our property.
-A 450-foot-long rock ledge runs parallel to the front drive and is topped by a dry garden.
-A raised terrace on the west side of the house features exotic and tropical plants, many in containers.
-Behind the house is a sequence of garden rooms: a lavender garden contained within a raised hornbeam hedge, a pool garden surrounded by perennial beds, a water garden, a sundial garden, a rock garden and a fenced vegetable and cutting garden.
+Garden owners’ description: The garden comprises a variety of areas that flow one from another over about ten acres of our property.
+A 450-foot-long rock ledge runs parallel to the front drive and is topped by a dry garden in silver, gray and blue, with a thyme walk along one edge.
+Raised areas on the west side of the house feature exotic and tropical plants, many in containers.
+Behind the house is a sequence of garden rooms: a lavender garden contained within a raised hornbeam hedge; a perennial garden in pastels surrounding our pool; a water garden, fronted by a white garden and with a shade garden and rhododendron walk behind; a hot sundial and rock garden; and a fenced vegetable and cutting garden.

 Hours: 10 a.m. to 4 p.m.

 Registration for all 2021 Open Days will begin in May.
 Stay tuned!